duronto23/AppointmentBooking/README.md

 - **Domain Layer** (`Domain`) – Defines core entities
 - **Infrastructure Layer** (`Infrastructure`) – Handles database interactions via AppointmentBookingRepository

+**NOTE**: Security features, such as token authorization, have not been implemented yet since this task focuses only on slot fetching.
+A security mechanism (e.g., JWT) can be introduced when the slot booking feature is added.

 ---
 ### **Implementation Details**
 The project implements one main feature: **querying available time slots for appointments** based on sales managers’ availability and customer preferences.